Manjiri1101/283_VirtualizationTechnologies/Assignment 4/readme.md

 ## Question 1:
 ### Assignment Contribution of each Team Member
 #### Pranjali Kotgire
-1. Studied nested and shadow paging
+1. Studied nested and shadow paging.
 2. Worked on kvm-intel module
 3. Created Document
 4. Examine number of exits with ept and without ept